asyncapi/modelina/docs/advanced.md

 ## Build your own model renderer
 TODO

-## Create your own models from the ground up, instead of a supported input
-TODO

 ## Add logging to library
 When you generate models, by default, nothing is logged to the console or elsewhere.